SkarKam/docker-module-18/Readme.md

 ---

 ## 📖 General Information
-This module is focus on learning about:
+This module is focused on learning about:
 - How Docker works.
 - The challenges of running applications without containerization.
 - The pros and cons of containerization.